What Does Going Into Administration Mean?

 Continuing to trade out of Administration

-However, the moratorium may offer the company time to resolve its financial issues by the sale of assets, additional funding, or an informal agreement with its creditors on repaying its debt outstanding.
+However, the moratorium may offer the company time to resolve its financial issues by selling assets, additional funding, or an informal agreement with its creditors on repaying its debt outstanding.

-When convinced the Company remains in a viable position, the administrator can then release control of the Company allowing the directors to resume their day-to-day activities.
+When convinced the Company remains in a viable position, the administrator can then release control of the Company, allowing the directors to resume their daily activities.

 However, if not the case, then: